enjaku4/veri/README.md

 session.true_tenant
 ```

+The `tenant:` argument always becomes the session's tenant: omitting it means no tenant.
+In a multi-tenant application, always pass it explicitly.

 All other session methods work the same way in multi-tenant applications as in single-tenant applications.
 However, `to_true_identity` will restore both the original user and tenant.

 ### Orphaned Sessions